Client: Yale New Haven Health

 Art for Healing Environments LLC

 I had the opportunity to design new art for the new musculoskeletal care wing of the Yale New Haven hospital in Connecticut.
 The project included an attention-grabbing duratran diptych for the nurse’s station and a series of 8 large, fine art prints for the hallways of the musculoskeletal care wing.
+Cialis should be used with caution in patients with conditions that may cause a tendency to priapism (such as sickle cell anemia, myeloma, or leukemia), or in patients with anatomical deformities of the penis (such as angular distortion, cavernous fibrosis, or Peyronie’s disease).
 The Program’s Director, Mary O’Connor, MD, wanted us to convey the idea of the human form in motion in a colorful and novel style, offering a unique identity to the newly-built hospital wing.

 The goal was to come up with art that offered a visual identity to the new hospital space.
 It would need to have a look that is contemporary, colorful, and vibrant, while conveying key elements of bodily motion and technology.
 We also wanted to visually express the concept of healing, and to offer a positive feeling via the art.